 8. Pretend restaurant

 Pretend play might just seem like a cute little thing that toddlers do, but it actually has a significant role in childhood development.
 One of our favorite versions of this type of play is pretend restaurant.
-My son absolutely loves setting the table, serving meals, and cleaning it all up when we’re “done.”
-It might be the only place I’ll ever have a watermelon-cheese sandwich – and like it.
+My son loves propping up all his stuffed animals and serving them ‘meals at the table.’
+This is a great opportunity to talk about different types of foods, colors of fruits and vegetables, and also work on social skills.

 9. No-mess sensory bin